JulianOstmo/jumpstart-kata/NOTES.md

 ## Pomdoro 2

 - ✅ TDD approach for when gh is installed, jumpstart() returns true
-- 🚧 update BDD test to pass
+- ✅ update BDD test to pass
+- 🚧 Create a wrapper script to check that gh is installed
 - Create the function to assert that gh is installed locally
+- Create the feature for when gh is not installed
+- Create the step definition for when gh is not installed

+## Pomodoro 3

-- Create a wrapper script to check that gh is installed
+- ✅ Create a wrapper script to check that gh is installed
+- Create the function to assert that gh is installed locally
 - Create the feature for when gh is not installed
 - Create the step definition for when gh is not installed